smitshah19902/Abstract-Scene/README.md

   </summary>
   <br>
   <pre>
-  Go ahead and open the Images folder.
+  Go ahead and open the Images folder to get the images.
   <ul>
     <li>There are rendered images in png format for you to download and view.</li>
   </ul>